 Whilst it has been a very bumpy ride, in general equity markets have delivered positive returns over the year to date, mostly driven by the returns to resources stocks.
 Our weak currency made our exports very attractive and increased rand earnings to those companies exporting commodities.

-Just recently, government bonds yields have fallen quite sharply, this is probably as a result of investor flows into our bond market, which provides a very attractive return on investment, and this provided positive returns for some of our funds.
+Just recently, government bonds yields have fallen quite sharply, this is probably as a result of investor flows into our bond market, which provides a very attractive return on investment, and this would have provided positive returns for some of our funds.

-Listed property, once the asset class to invest in, remains down almost 50%, negatively impacting on our investment portfolios.
+Listed property, once the asset class to invest in remains down almost 50%, negatively impacting on our investment portfolios.
 Unfortunately, this is where COVID-19 may have changed the commercial property landscape forever, as more of us may end up working from home negating the need for large offices.

 Changes are coming…